-Deborah K. Tellier counsels business and industry clients on compliance with federal, state and local environmental laws, with an emphasis on hazardous waste and water quality laws and regulations.
-She represents companies in administrative proceedings and negotiations with federal, state and local environmental enforcing agencies.
-She also advises clients on conducting and evaluating environmental due diligence investigations in connection with the acquisition, leasing and financing of real property.
-She counsels domestic and international clients on establishing and monitoring environmental management systems, audits and sustainability programs.
+Deborah K. Tellier has practiced environmental and nonprofit law for over 25 years.
+In private practice at Farella, Braun + Martel, LLP, in San Francisco, she counseled business and industry clients on environmental matters with an emphasis on hazardous waste, hazardous substances, and water quality laws.
+She conducted environmental due diligence investigations in connection with the acquisition, leasing and financing of real property, including Brownfield redevelopments.
+Deborah also counseled domestic and international clients in establishing and monitoring environmental management systems, conducting audits and developing sustainability programs.

 Ms. Tellier took a hiatus from private practice from 2000 – 2008 to join the Gordon and Betty Moore Foundation where she served as the Foundation’s first Director of Grants Management.
 In that role, she was responsible for overseeing the development and awarding of $250M grants annually.
 She then moved into the Legal Department and worked as Associate General Counsel where she was primarily responsible for the Foundation’s day-to-day legal matters, compliance function, and Board governance.